-Clock RatesPHY Rates Element: A bitmap indicating the set of supported optical clock rates (OCR).
+Clock Rates: A bitmap indicating the set of supported optical clock rates (OCR).
 The leftmost bit shall correspond the OCR of 6.25 MHz while the 6th bit corresponds to 200 MHz.
 Bits 7 and 8 are reserved and shall be set to 0.
 Table Table 11 shows the bitmap structure.